Companies hire new talent for a number of reasons. Perhaps they’re growing, or have new goals and needs, or an existing employee is leaving, etc.

 Enter, the talent pipeline.

-Today’s blog post provides a comprehensive guide to building a talent pool for your B2B organization.
-Keep reading to learn how you can fill your talent pool with high-quality candidates!
+Today’s blog post provides a comprehensive guide to talent pipeline development for your B2B organization.
+Keep reading to learn how you can fill your talent pool with high-quality candidates using this strategy!

 A talent pipeline is a group or “pool” of qualified job candidates your company may want to hire into existing or future positions.
 It benefits recruiters to have a talent pipeline filled with high-quality candidates — because otherwise, they’d have to start a talent search from scratch each time they want to fill an open position.